-Briefings For Brexit is comprised of professionals from a wide range of academic, business and other backgrounds.
+Briefings for Brexit is comprised of professionals from a wide range of academic, business and other backgrounds.
 Below is a brief introduction to our editors and contributors.

-Professor David Collins Professor of International Economic Law, The City Law School, City University of London
+Professor David Collins, Professor of International Economic Law, The City Law School, City University of London.

 Professor Carol Harlow, QC, FBA, Emeritus Professor of Law at the London School of Economics.

-Professor Peter Ramsey Professor of Law, London School of Economics
+Professor Peter Ramsey, Professor of Law, London School of Economics.

-Professor Guglielmo Verdirame, Professor of International Law King’s College, London
+Professor Guglielmo Verdirame, Professor of International Law King’s College, London.

 Business, Finance and Economics:

-Mr. Robert Lee, Former chief Economist Board of Executors (South Africa, Economic Consultant (UK)and Private investor.
+Mr Robert Lee, Former Chief Economist, Board of Executors (South Africa), Economic Consultant (UK), and private investor.

-Sir Paul Marshall, Marshall Wace, Chairman of ARK Schools
+Sir Paul Marshall, chairman of Marshall Wace.

-Mr Rory Maw, Bursar, Magdalen College, Oxford
+Mr Rory Maw, Bursar, Magdalen College, Oxford.

 Mr Peter Udale, CEO Pembridge Analytics.